cnstlungu/portable-data-stack-mage/README.md

 ## Overview of architecture

 The docker process will begin building the application suite.
 The suite is made up of the following components, each within its own docker container:
-* **generator**: this is a collection of Python scripts that will generate, insert and export the example data
+* **generator**: this is a collection of Python scripts that will generate, insert and export the example data, using [postcard-company-datamart]  (https://github.com/cnstlungu/postcard-company-datamart) project
+* **dbt**: the data model, sourced from [postcard-company-datamart](https://github.com/cnstlungu/postcard-company-datamart) project
 * **mage**: this is the orchestrator tool that will trigger the ETL tasks; its GUI is locally available on port 6789;
 * **superset**: this contains the web-based Business Intelligence application we will use to explore the data; exposed on port 8088.